For women who work, breastfeeding almost always means pumping. And pumping at work can really suck.

 But trust us, you have rights.
 So we've put together a quick cheat-sheet to save you time so you can get back to what matters most, like breastfeeding your baby or finding a clean and quiet place to plug in your breast pump.

 A woman’s right to breastfeed is protected by both state and federal laws.
-The Fair Labor Standards Act (FLSA) ensures that breastfeeding protections also extend to the workplace.
+The 2010 Fair Labor Standards Act (FLSA) "Break Time for Nursing Mothers" ensures that breastfeeding protections also extend to the workplace.
+Is your business in compliance with the law?

 Mamava celebrates women every day of the year, but we get especially pumped for March because it’s Women’s History month.
 So imagine how excited we were to learn that the theme for the 2017 National Women’s History Project was “trailblazing women in labor and business.”
 Labor and business!
 Hello?!